Kari Lake's campaign headquarters receives 'suspicious' mail containing white powder

 CNN has reached out to the FBI's Phoenix office for more information.

-Lake's team said it was taking the "threat incredibly seriously" and thanked the authorities for looking into the incident.
+Earlier Sunday, Lake's team said it was taking the "threat incredibly seriously" and thanked the authorities for looking into the incident.
+Duncan said the staff member was under medical supervision.

 "In the meantime, know that our resolve has never been higher, and we cannot be intimidated.
 We continue to push full speed ahead to win this election on Tuesday," Duncan said.

 Arizona has been a hot bed of extremist anger and threats against political and election officials.
-Those threats have been levelled against both Democratic and Republican leaders.
+Those threats have been leveled against both Democratic and Republican leaders.

+"We're in dangerous times.
+This is not the first time we've been... threatened, I've been threatened many times," Lake told reporters at a campaign event in Queen Creek.

+"We'll get to the bottom of this, I really don't want to get too far ahead of it, I want investigators to look into it and I truly want to find the people who sent this because it's wrong that this is happening."

-Lake's Democratic opponent, current Arizona Secretary of State Katie Hobbs, condemned the behavior directed at her opponent and her staff.
+Lake's Democratic opponent, current Arizona Secretary of State Katie Hobbs, condemned the behavior directed at her opponent and her staff, saying the incident was "incredibly concerning."

 Hobbs' campaign office was broken into late last month.
-A suspect has been arrested in that case.
+A suspect has been arrested in that case, but police said the man had broken into at least one other office recently.
+Police did not connect the suspect to any political motivation.

 The-CNN-Wire